wobsoriano/svelte-sonner/README.md

 pnpm add svelte-sonner
 ```

 Add `<Toaster />` to your app, it will be the place where all your toasts will be rendered.
-After that you can use `toast()` from anywhere in your app.
+After that, you can use `toast()` from anywhere in your app.

 ```svelte
 <script>